MCMcCallum/sigtools/README.md

 sigtools
 ===

+Written by Matt C. McCallum.

 A number of reusable Python audio signal processing functions I use in my code.

-Written by Matt C. McCallum.
+The current responsibilities of this module include:

+    - Accessors for media files
+    - Media file conversion functions
+    - Signal processing analysis algorithms, math, filters

 Dependencies
 ===